racheleckenrod/griefSupport/README.md

 now we need to find a branch off of griefSupport for main, but I think that is the heroku way, may be best to go through master so she can be back in the github repo

 ok, I just set that up. origin through master to main... was it correct?

+no conflicts when doing a pull to github